Balsamic Vinaigrette

 Instructions

-• In a small jar with a tight-fitting lid, or in a bowl, add olive oil, balsamic vinegar, mustard, and salt and pepper to taste (add any optional ingredients if desired).
+• In a mason jar with a tight-fitting lid, or in a bowl, add olive oil, balsamic vinegar, mustard, honey (if using), and salt and pepper to taste (I like ½ teaspoon salt and ¼ teaspoon pepper).
 Shake or whisk to combine.
 Store in the refrigerator for up to 4 days.

 Notes